Your Pet, Our Passion.

 6. Balls of wool or string

-The picture of a cat playing with a ball of wool or string is one that’s displayed in media time and time again, but wool or string balls can actually be rather dangerous.
+The picture of a cat playing with a ball of wool or string is one that’s displayed in media time and time again, but wool or string balls can be dangerous.
 Although your cat may love to play with them, fibres may come off which can be harmful if ingested and could potentially cause choking.

 7. Bins

-Check that all your bins in your kitchen and bathroom have closable lids that are fully paw-proof, and never leave bin bags where they can be raided!
+Check that all your bins in your kitchen and bathroom have closable lids that are fully paw-proof and never leave bin bags where they can be raided!

 8. Open fire sources